Travel Stories: Hiking the Grand Canyon Solo

-That’s awesome!
-So what level of difficulty did you decide on for yourself?
+What level of hiking difficulty did you decide on for yourself?

 I personally picked 4 out of 5 stars to start out.
 It was a good level for me, but I definitely took the time to prepare and take it seriously.
 If I hadn’t, it would’ve been harder.
 Me being ready and taking the time to physically prepare myself made the trip so much more enjoyable for me.
 It was like I was sore, but it was a good sore from like working out or something, not like I had hurt myself and couldn’t go on.

 That makes sense.
 So definitely do your research.
-Any other advice you might give to someone that would want to take a trip like this?
+Any other advice you might give to someone that would want to take a solo hiking trip to the grand canyon?

 Yeah, definitely research what you want to do and look into all of your options as far as companies go, and look into other people’s feedback and reviews.
 Especially for a trip like this, find out what the companies values and focuses are, and make sure they line up with your own.
 When you do something that aligns with your own personal likes, you’ll have a lot more fun.
 That, and take your gear with you on hikes before you go.
 There were so many people that couldn’t go as far because their brand new shoes they bought for the trip weren’t broken in yet, so they gave them blisters, or their new backpack straps were irritating them or something.